joelleoqiyi/crowdfunding-analysis/analysis/README.md

 ## Overview

-The analysis processes Kickstarter project data from two sources:
+The analysis processes Kickstarter project data from a single source:
-- Successful projects: `../webscraper/scrapers/scraped_data/`
+- Project data: `../webscraper/scrapers/scraped_data/`

-- Failed projects: `../webscraper/scrapers/scraped_data_failed/`
+The code automatically determines whether a project was successful or failed based on whether the pledged amount meets or exceeds the funding goal.

 ## Example of Text Analysis